-Regulation 18(1) of the Act requires the Credit Union to maintain a liquidity reserve equal to 10% of its total liabilities in specified liquidity deposits with SaskCentral.
-The Credit Union complied with this requirement throughout 2020.
+The Act requires the Credit Union to maintain a liquidity reserve equal to 10% of its total liabilities in specified liquidity deposits with SaskCentral.
+The Credit Union complied with this requirement throughout 2022.

 The Corporation also has prescribed liquidity adequacy requirements the Credit Union must comply with.
 These requirements outline the guiding principles for an effective liquidity management framework and establish the minimum requirements for the quantity and quality of liquid assets that the Credit Union is required to hold.